Anastasia-Kharicheva/aws-modernization-with-quali/content/prerequisite/06_page.md

 draft: false
 ---

 In this step, you will deploy a sandbox from the sample blueprint repository.
-This will enable you to test your setup and get familiar with the Colony UI.
+This will enable you to test your setup and get familiar with the Torque UI.
 As a reminder, a __sandbox__ is a temporary environment that is automatically terminated once its time expires (ephemeral).

 1\.
 Open the **Sandbox Environments** page and click __New Sandbox__.
  ![06_page](/images/prerequisite/new_sandbox.png)